AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 </body>
 ```

-in the browser nothing changed, but if we see the structure of our page, in the browser, we have our container!
+In the website nothing changed, but if we inspect our webpage, we see our new brand container!

-Let's do the same for the top-navbar
+Let's do the same for the top-navbar.
+Let's structure it with `div`s.

 ```html
   <div class="top-navbar">